dOpensource/dsiprouter/docs/use-cases.rst

 dSIPRouter enables an organization to start supporting SIP Trunking within minutes.
 Here are the steps to set it up

 1. Login to dSIPRouter
+2. Valiate that your carrier is defined and specified in the Global Outbound Routes.
+If not, please follow the steps in the Carrier Groups(carrier_groups.html) and Global Outbound Routes documentation.
-2. Click on PBX's and Endpoints
+3. Click on PBX's and Endpoints
-3. Click "Add"
+4. Click "Add"
-4. Enter the following fields
+5. Enter the following fields

 a) IP Authentication